 Look closely and a photograph within a photograph often emerges, hence the name, New York Photograph(s).
 Even though the act of photographing is ephemeral, the end result is tangible and enduring, as are the characters.
 Who knows, maybe one day you'll run into one of them.

-Alexander Castilla, (PhD, Columbia University) was drawn to the study of human interaction & social behavior [otherwise known as sociology] at an early age.
-A distinguished international educator based in the United States and Spain, in addition to his work as a professor and writer, he has contributed to educational & community outreach projects in Barcelona (interfaith dialogue), Rabat (women's leadership), Buenos Aires (indigenous representation), Rio de Janeiro (favela-based human rights), and New York City (creative youth leadership).
+Alexander Castilla (PhD, Columbia University) was drawn to the study of human interaction & social behavior [otherwise known as sociology] at an early age.
+Based in the United States and Spain, in addition to his work as a professor and writer, he has contributed to educational & community outreach projects in Barcelona (interfaith dialogue), Rabat (women's leadership), Buenos Aires (indigenous representation), Rio de Janeiro (favela-based human rights), and New York City (creative youth leadership).
 Castilla is author of the book, Re-imagining European Identity Politics in the 21st Century.
 The United Nations, UNESCO & diverse American and international NGO's have recognized and supported his work in higher education.

 Dr. Castilla gratefully acknowledges institutional support from the Engage Media Lab, a joint initiative of the School of Media Studies and the Milano School of International Affairs at the New School in New York City.